The CollectionAbout BAPArt and Parkinson’sProjects

-BAP Art Projects supports contemporary art which challenges us to look and see differently.
+BAP Art Projects supports contemporary art that challenges us to look and see differently.
 We exist to build bridges between the fields of art and Parkinson’s disease research.

 96 Pictures of Sophie 1, 2 and 3 (2019) by Sara Cwynar